XGFZOfficial/RIC/README.md

 ## Example

 1. Launch the executable.
+2. Get Past All The Windoes Protected Your PC Stuff Because I Dont Want To Get a Certificate.
-2. Enter The Password `42625483`
+3. Enter The Password `42625483`.
-3. When prompted, enter Your TV IP Address.
+4. When prompted, enter Your TV IP Address.
-4. Press Enter to switch to HDMI input 1.
+5. Press Enter to switch to HDMI input 1.
-5. Press Enter again to switch to HDMI input 2.
+6. Press Enter again to switch to HDMI input 2.

 ## Troubleshooting